 (Click here to read and download the full report in PDF format)

-Overall FY2023 EB-5 Visa Issuance (Consular Processing Only)
+EB-5 Visa Issuance in FY2024 (Consular Processing Only)

 Country-Specific EB-5 Visa Issuance Trends

-Learn more about the comprehensive EB-5 visa usage and stay up-to-date on this important topic by visiting IIUSA’s EB-5 Visa Data Dashboard: https://iiusa.org/eb5-visa-data-dashboard/
+Explore the latest trends and statistics on EB-5 visa usage by visiting IIUSA’s EB-5 Visa Data Dashboard at: https://iiusa.org/eb5-visa-data-dashboard/